The historic Nine Mile Stark School House and the Church are maintained to benefit and serve the community.

 The Church was originally a storage shed, owned by the Beaver Dredging Company's dry land mining operations, probably in the 1930's.
 About 1949, mining operations ended and the storage shed was abandoned.
 Local residents moved the storage building and a second smaller structure from the mining camp to the Proebstel property on Kennedy Creek Road.
 It was then lovingly converted into a community church and the smaller structure became a Sunday school.
 The pews, chancellery furniture and bell were relocated from the Cut Bank Presbyterian Church after it built a new church in 1950.
 In 2006, the church building was donated to the Nine Mile Community and moved to its present location next to the school.

-In 2012 the Nine Mile Community Center added an outdoor pavillion to the property to give a place for covered outdoor picnics and activities.
+In 2012 the Nine Mile Community Center added an outdoor pavilion to the property to give a place for covered outdoor picnics and activities.

-Our facilities are available to rent and we updated our rental contract in January 2019.
-9MCC facilities/grounds may be rented for a flat fee of $500/day.
+Our facilities are available to rent and we updated our rental contract in July 2021.
 Please see our rental agreement for details.